MichaelKentBurns/MKB-cohort-1-Demo/README.md

 ### Project owner: Michael
 This person defines the requirements and completion criteria.
 The owner also invites the initial people to join the team, and assigns initial roles.
-### Team lead:  ?
+### Team lead: Philemon
-This person is responsible for coordinating the creation of top level issues to get each team member started on their work.
+Oversees the creation of high-level issues, ensuring each team member has a clear starting point for their assigned tasks.
+Acts as a central point of communication and facilitates collaboration among team members.
-### Web page author:
+### Web page author: Efatha
-Creates the HTML page to collect the inputs.
+Develops the HTML page responsible for collecting user input through a well-structured form.
+Ensures the user interface is intuitive and user-friendly.
-### Database designer:
+### Database designer: Ash
-Creates the initial blank json file format, and or mysql data table schema.
+Defines the initial structure for the JSON file that will store student feedback data.
+This may optionally include the creation of a MySQL database schema.
-### Documentation:
+### Documentation: Efatha
 While each team member will write some documentation during the project, this person is responsible for putting it all together and reviewing the documentation.
 The documentation starts with this README.md file.
 ### Front end lead:
-This person coordinates the work of the web page author and anything else like javascript code to get the form data into the resulting json files.
+Orchestrates the efforts of the Web Page Author and oversees any additional front-end elements, potentially including JavaScript code.
+Manages the process of transforming user input from the form into the designated JSON file format.
 ### Back end lead:
-This person is responsible for code necessary to consume the json files and insert or update records in an SQL table form.
-This person is also responsible for getting the resultant project up and running on the demo platform (demo.MichaelKentBurns.com) so that the project can be viewed publicly and used by future cohorts of students.
+Develops the back-end code responsible for processing the generated JSON files.
+This may involve functions to insert or update data records within a MySQL database (if applicable).
+Oversees the deployment of the final application onto the designated demo platform (demo.MichaelKentBurns.com), enabling public access and future student use.